Stroke Symptoms and Treatment (cont.)

 If an acute stroke is still a consideration, blood tests and CT of the head are indicated.
 However, the tests are not used to make the diagnosis, but are used to help plan treatment.
 Nonetheless, a CT is often used to differentiate an ischemic from a hemorrhagic stroke because the treatment plans are quite different.

-The CT is used to look for bleeding or masses in the brain.
+The CT is used to look for bleeding or masses in the brain and potentially how much brain tissue is experiencing decreased blood supply.

-Blood tests may include a complete blood count (CBC), especially to measure platelets, international normalized ratio (INR), prothrombin time (PT) and partial thromboplastin time (PTT), and tests to measure blood clotting capabilities, electrolytes, blood glucose, and kidney function.
+Blood tests may include a complete blood count (CBC), to measure red blood cell count and platelets, electrolytes, blood glucose, and kidney function and blood tests to measure blood clotting function, international normalized ratio (INR), prothrombin time (PT) and partial thromboplastin time (PTT).
 Other blood tests may be indicated based upon the patient's specific situation.

 Get breaking medical news.